LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

-When running Lasso command-line scripts, Lasso provides two special thread variables to inspect the command that was run and the arguments that were passed to it: ``$argc`` and ``$argv``.
-The ``$argc`` variable returns the number of arguments, including the command.
-The ``$argv`` variable returns a staticarray - the first element which is the command and the remaining elements which are the arguments passed to the command.
+When running Lasso command-line scripts, Lasso provides two special thread variables to inspect the command that was run and the arguments that were passed to it: "argc" and "argv".
+The "argc" variable returns the number of arguments, including the command.
+The "argv" variable returns a staticarray --- the first element is the command and the remaining elements are the arguments passed to the command.

-The following example outputs the values of ``$argc`` and ``$argv`` when the script is run using the lasso9 executable.
+The following example outputs the values of ``$argc`` and ``$argv`` when the script is run using the :program:`lasso9` executable.
 The contents of the file "/path/to/code.lasso" are::

    stdoutnl($argc)